All caps: Readability

-All caps text should be eliminated from most forms of composition, according to Tinker:
+All-caps text should be eliminated from most forms of composition, according to Tinker:

 Considering the evidence that all-capital printing retards speed of reading to a striking degree in comparison with lower case and is not liked by readers, it would seem wise to eliminate such printing whenever rapid reading and consumer (reader) views are of importance.
 Examples of this would include any continuous reading material, posters, bus cards, billboards, magazine advertising copy, headings in books, business forms and records, titles of articles, books and book chapters, and newspaper headlines.

-Colin Wheildon stated that there is an "apparent consensus" that lower-case text is more legible, but that some editors continue to use all caps in text regardless.
-In his studies of all caps in headlines, he states that, "Editors who favor capitals claim that they give greater emphasis.
+Colin Wheildon stated that there is an "apparent consensus" that lower-case text is more legible, but that some editors continue to use all-caps in text regardless.
+In his studies of all-caps in headlines, he states that, "Editors who favor capitals claim that they give greater emphasis.
 Those who prefer lower case claim their preferences gives greater legibility."
-Wheildon, who informs us that "When a person reads a line of type, the eye recognizes letters by the shapes of their upper halves", asserts that recognizing words in all caps "becomes a task instead of a natural process".
+Wheildon, who informs us that "When a person reads a line of type, the eye recognizes letters by the shapes of their upper halves", asserts that recognizing words in all-caps "becomes a task instead of a natural process".
 His conclusions, based on scientific testing in 1982–1990, are: "Headlines set in capital letters are significantly less legible than those set in lower case."

-John Ryder, in the Case for Legibility, stated that "Printing with capital letters can be done sufficiently well to arouse interest and, with short lines, reading at a slowed speed is possible – but in principle too many factors of low legibility are involved."
+John Ryder, in The Case for Legibility, stated that "Printing with capital letters can be done sufficiently well to arouse interest and, with short lines, reading at a slowed speed is possible – but in principle too many factors of low legibility are involved."

-Other critics are of the opinion that all caps letters in text are often "too tightly packed against each other".
+Other critics are of the opinion that all-caps letters in text are often "too tightly packed against each other".

-Ambiguities

-Besides the aforementioned speed of reading, all caps is prone to character-based ambiguities.

-Namely, the upper-case letters are globally simpler than their lower-case counterpart.
-For example, they lack ascenders and descenders.

-Since they are built from fewer positional and building elements (e.g. a smaller grid pertaining to minimalist digital fonts), they are more fragile to small changes.

-These variations, generally involuntary but sometimes induced on purpose, are caused by a misinterpretation (the information is transferred) or by a deterioration (the data is lost, in the analysis wording).
-They can occur horizontally and/or vertically, while misreading (without this extra effort or time), or during a delicate scanning of characters (from a damaged image that needs further contextual text correction).

-Depending on the typeface, these similarities accidentally create various duplicates (even quite briefly and without realizing it when reading).

-E.g. H/A, F/E or I/T by adding a bar; P/R, O/Q, even C/G from similar errors; V/U, D/O, even B/S while rounding the shape; and more deformations implying mixings.

-Adding digits in all caps styled texts may multiply these confusions, which is one aim of Leet (intentional pseudo duplicates) and can provide simple means of concealing messages (often numbers).